Our FDA/Xavier PharmaLink Strategic Committee is made up of the following FDA officials and industry experts:

 Elanco Animal Health

-Steve Eastham has been with FDA for 25 years.
-He has a degree in Biology from Northern Kentucky University.
-In his career with FDA he was an investigator for 12 years, specializing in drugs before becoming a Supervisor.
-Steve currently oversees the Cincinnati District’s human drug program and supervises approximately 10 investigators.
-He manages some of the district’s most complex drug work.
+Steve Eastham has been with FDA for 30 years.
+He has a degree in biology from Northern Kentucky University.
+In his career with FDA, he was an investigator for 12 years conducting inspections in various commodities before specializing in drugs and eventually becoming a Supervisor.
+Steve is one of five Supervisors in Pharma Division 3 which covers a north-central geographic section of the US.
+Steve supervises approximately 10 investigators that conduct both domestic and foreign drug inspections.

 Global Director, Corporate Quality Systems and Programs